lehronn/soda-inc./README.md

 #future roadmap
-    -automatic generate sources map for css and js -clean with grunt sub-instructions
     -more styles (form for example.),
     -add grunt task for automatic generate favicons -add grunt task for automatic generate sitemap